Life As a Sound Engineering Technician

 - Mechanic Sound Technician

 In 2016, there was an estimated number of 17,000 jobs in the United States for Sound Engineering Technician.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Sound Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.
+The BLS estimates 1,700 yearly job openings in this field.

 The states with the most job growth for Sound Engineering Technician are Washington, Georgia, and Arizona.
 Watch out if you plan on working in New Mexico, Nebraska, or Minnesota.
 These states have the worst job growth for this type of profession.